 We are fortunate in our well-stocked bookstore and in our close links with the library, where young adult fiction, contemporary drama and novels, and well-chosen literary criticism offer all boys opportunities for reading for pleasure and academic engagement.
 The department and the library are dedicated to fostering a love of reading amongst the students, that we hope will be life-long.
 Our proximity to Stratford and fast connections to London enable us to run a wide variety of trips to the theatre as well as exciting extra-curricular trips with other subjects.

-In years 7 to 9, the department encourages a great range of reading, writing, and speaking, whilst introducing pupils to the inexhaustible richness of our literary heritage in English.
-The work prepares pupils for the Cambridge IGCSEs in English and Literature, undertaken in what is usually a 2 year course with final Summer examinations in Years 10 and 11.
+In Years 7 to 9, the department encourages a great variety of reading, writing, and speaking, whilst introducing students to the inexhaustible richness of our literary heritage in English.
+The work prepares students for the OCR GCSE in English Language and Literature, undertaken in a two year course with final Summer examinations in Year 11.

 In English, boys’ talents find many outlets.
-The Literary Society has welcomed many prestigious speakers: Professor Hermione Lee, Martin Bell, Professor Sutherland, Professor Stallworthy and Professor Jeremy Treglown have all spoken at the school in the past two years.
-We have also invited writers such as Charlie Higson and Marcus Sedgwick to speak to the younger boys.
-Our long history of success in Debating and Public Speaking; popular Book Clubs; creative writing clubs and competitions; our charitable publication Generation Rising; all of these and more provide inspiration and satisfaction to both pupils and teachers making English one of the most lively and successful departments in the School.
+The Literary Society has welcomed many prestigious speakers: Professor Hermione Lee, Martin Bell, Professor Sutherland, Professor Stallworthy and Professor Jeremy Treglown have all spoken at the school in recent years.
+We have also invited writers such as Charlie Higson, Marcus Sedgwick and Alex Scarrow to speak to the younger boys.
+We have a long history of popular Book Clubs, creative writing clubs and competitions; all of these and more make English one of the most lively and successful departments in the School.
 Year 7- 9 boys in our Creative Writing Club have produced a new magazine Wordsmyth showcasing their work.